-In return we will provide you with vegetarian food, often organic or from our vegetable garden and hothouse.
-We encourage all volunteers to join in our twice daily meditation practice.
-You are also welcome to join in with the three weekly yoga classes and our satsang discussion group.
+In return we will provide you with good quality, vegetarian food, often from our vegetable garden and hothouse.
+We encourage all volunteers to join in our twice daily meditation practice, the two weekly yoga classes and our satsang discussion group.

-We are located in a beautiful part of New Zealand, with Otaki beach 10 minutes away by car in one direction, Otaki river 5 minutes away and Otaki forks, with its stunning river and bush walks, 20 minutes in another direction.
+We are located in a beautiful part of New Zealand, with Otaki beach 15 minutes away by car in one direction, Otaki river 5 minutes away and Otaki forks, with its stunning river and bush walks, 20 minutes in another direction.
 There are bikes that volunteers can borrow to enjoy the surrounding countryside, or you may wish to walk on the country roads.
 We are about 5 minutes drive or 40 minutes walk from Otaki township.

 Please contact us if you would like to know more about volunteering, either by email or by calling John Joyce on 0274 303 623 or Gabrielle Meech on 022 072 6582.
 We ask people to stay for a minimum of one month.
 If you are not able to stay for this period we ask that you pay a koha of $20-$25 per day for shorter periods of time.